ABGG-services/ABGG/README.md

 People are also encouraged to post in the community about games they'd like to play (either BYO, or want someone to bring it) - we love to see people arrange getting a game they're passionate about to the table

+# Photo gallery

+If you would like to see some photos from our previous events you can [check out our photo gallry here](gallery.md)

 # Information resources

 ## General